N0tR3tr0/jjwrites/src/posts/lightspeed.md

 tags: [stories, duality]
 ---

-> Originally written on 8th July 2019, Published on 11th Nov, 2019
+> Originally written on 8th July 2019.
+Published on 11th Nov 2019

 The speedometer read 290 million metres per second.
 That was 2 days ago.